xaviersharwin10/somnia-git-agent/git-agent-cli/README.md

 ## About Somnia AI Hackathon

-This CLI is part of **GitAgent** - an infrastructure project for the Somnia AI Hackathon that makes deploying AI agents on Somnia blockchain as simple as `git push`.
+This CLI is part of **SomniaPush** - an infrastructure project for the Somnia AI Hackathon that makes deploying AI agents on Somnia blockchain as simple as `git push`.

 **Track**: Infra Agents
 **Repository**: https://github.com/xaviersharwin10/somnia-git-agent